Queen Elizabeth II Dies Aged 96 - UrduPoint

 The last vestiges of Britain's vast empire crumbled.
 At home, Brexit shook the foundations of her kingdom, and her family endured a series of scandals.

-But throughout, she remained consistently popular and was queen and head of state not just of the United Kingdom but 14 former British colonies, including Australia, Canada and New Zealand.
+But throughout, she remained consistently popular and was queen and head of state not just of the United Kingdom but 14 former British colonies, including Australia and Canada.
+New Zealand proclaimed Charles its new king.

 But questions will be asked about whether the golden age of the British monarchy has now passed, how an ancient institution can remain viable in the modern era and whether Charles will command the same respect or reign in his mother's shadow.